Theatres des Vampires: History and background

 In 2003, the band toured with Christian Death throughout Europe, and recorded an album with Valor of Christian Death and Gian Pyres of Cradle of Filth as special guests.

 Since 2004, Sonya Scarlet has remained the solo vocalist and front of the band, replacing her previous role as backing vocals.

 Scarlet sometimes cuts herself with razors at performances, freely letting fans drink her blood.
 In 2005 several English clubs forbade her performing the display of bloodletting, because it violates English laws against the incitement to commit suicide.

 On 28 November 2005, Aural Music released the album Pleasure and Pain.
 European distributors bought the album and it was published with permission in Europe, South America, the US, Russia, and Japan.

 On 19 March 2007, they released the double CD Desire of Damnation, with live songs from The Addiction Tour 2006 and some new studio songs and remixes.

 Guitarist Robert Cufaro ("Morgoth") left the band in 2006 and was replaced by Stephan Benfante.

 In May 2008, Aural Music released the album Anima Noir.

 On 14 January 2011, Aural Music released the album Moonlight Waltz.

 Moonlight Waltz was the ninth studio album.
 A music video for the song Carmilla was filmed on August 28 and 29, directed by David Bracci, who worked on most of Dario Argento's films in the past decade, and has also directed the Lilith Mater Inferorum music video.

 On 14 October 2016, the band released its tenth studio album, Candyland, via Scarlet Records, with a guest appearance by Fernando Ribeiro, Portuguese gothic metal band Moonspell's vocalist.

+In 2021 Scarlet Records released the album In Nomine Sanguinis.